GSA/digitalgov.gov/content/post/2016-09-08-looking-back-and-looking-forward-the-future-of-public-safety-communications-in-the-post-911-era-a-video-series.md

 date: 2016-09-08 1:00:56 -0400
 title: 'Looking Back and Looking Forward\: the Future of Public Safety Communications in the Post 9/11 Era&mdash;a Video Series'
-summary: 'The week before Patriot Day, our nation’sannual remembrance of the 9/11 attacks, first responders share their remembrances and vision for the future of public safety communications in this video series.
+summary: 'The week before Patriot Day, our nation’s annual remembrance of the 9/11 attacks, first responders share their remembrances and vision for the future of public safety communications in this video series.
 This week, we&rsquo;ll hear from\: Mike Worrell, Senior Fire Advisor, FirstNet Chad Weber, Public Information Officer, Florida Wildlife Conservation, Northeast Region Mike Duyck, Fire'
 authors: [firstnet-communications]
 categories:
   - Data